bparanj/pini/README.md

 before_action :authenticate_user!, except: [:index, :show]
 ```

-Now you can like any puppy by clicking the heart icon.
+Now you must be logged in to like any puppy by clicking the heart icon.

 ## Summary